mahavir2506/Loan_Amount_Management_System/README.md

 # Loan_Amount_Management_System
-This is loan amount management system genreally i was created this system for local bank(bc point)
+This is Loan amount management System that i was create for client who have bc point
-problem: